 PhD, Texas A&M University

 Dr. Ramsey joined the Bridgewater State University psychology department in 2011.
-She is currently teaching courses in Introductory Psychology and Research Methods.
+She teaches a variety of courses, including Introductory Psychology, Orientation to the Psychology Major, Research Methods, Social Psychology, and the Psychology of Women and Gender.
 Her research has focused on three primary areas: 1) stereotyping & prejudice, 2) objectification, and 3) the underrepresentation of women in math & science fields.
 For example, she has published papers examining implicit (unconscious) versus explicit (conscious) stereotypes, the consequences of objectification for romantic relationships, and how women who increasingly endorse the women-are-bad-at-math stereotype over the course of a semester perform worse in their math class.
 She particularly enjoys collaborating with students on research projects.